What it means

 - Glossary, comparison, use case, FAQ, and proof pages

-A useful AI-readiness audit connects the marketing system to the buying journey.
+A useful AI-readiness audit connects the marketing function to the buying journey.
 It shows where authority is thin, where language is unclear, where your site lacks answerable pages, and where competitors have built stronger citation surfaces.

 Demand capture